appacademy/may-21-module-3-notes/week-07/day-02/study-guide.md

        winner, STOP.
     4. They have the same number of ids, classes, and tags.
 The rule that the browser read last wins.

+0 - 0 - 0
+#of ids - #of classes and/or pseudo-classes and/or attributes - #of tags

 ## Box Model and Positioning